 In the literal Latin translation, it’s easier: grace alone, faith alone, Scripture alone.
 Along with the Holy Trinity, that’s what the Lutheran faith boils down to.

-THE THREE SACRAMENTS OF LUTHERANISM
+THE TWO SACRAMENTS OF LUTHERANISM

 - Baptism — Baptism is a ceremony where you declare your belief in Jesus Christ as your Savior and as the son of God.
 When you are baptized, Lutherans believe you receive God’s promise of salvation.